Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

   We can successfully compile the gfortran siesta-4.1-b4 with mpi-3.2, scalapack 2.0, and OpenBLAS-0.3.13 for the parallel version.
-The file named siesta-4.1-b4gcc.tar.gz is unzipped, do "sh ../Src/obj_setup.sh", "arch.make" is copied to "Obj", and the "make" is executed in "Obj"; these three packages must be installed to your system bofore the make step is done.
-The are three cases available: Obj1-MPI, Obj3-OMP, and Obj5-OMP-MPI, so you should test which one is most efficient in your run.
+The file named siesta-4.1-b4gcc.tar.gz is unzipped, do "sh ../Src/obj_setup.sh", and copy "arch.make" to "Obj".
+These three packages above must be installed to your system bofore "make" is executed.
+The are three cases available in Obj1-MPI, Obj3-OMP, and Obj5-OMP-MPI, so you should test which one is most efficient in your run.

-For the NEC's Intel vector-parallel version, however, one has the specified MPI and Scalapack packages and needs to go through more steps.
-The modified change summary is written in "Annual Report (2021)" of this page; the important lines to note are shown in English, so you may not miss the points.
+For NEC's Intel vector-parallel version, however, one has the specified MPI and Scalapack packages and needs to go through more steps.
+The modified changes are summarized in "Annual Report (2021)" of this page; the important lines to note are shown in English, so you may not miss the points.
-The files are already modified in "arch.make" and the file named siesta-4.1-b4-LX.tar.gz (Ref.
+The files are already modified in "arch.make" and the file siesta-4.1-b4-LX.tar.gz (Ref.
 3).

 References: